mpeterv/luacheck/README.md

 * `options.check_global` - should luacheck check for global access?
 Default: `true`.
 * `options.check_redefined` - should luacheck check for redefined locals?
 Default: `true`.
 * `options.check_unused` - should luacheck check for unused locals?
 Default: `true`.
+* `options.check_unused_args` - should luacheck check for unused arguments and loop variables?
+Default: true.
 * `options.globals` - set of standard globals.
 Default: `_G`.
 * `options.ignore` - set of variables to ignore.
 Default: empty.
 Takes precedense over `options.only`.
 * `options.only` - set of variables to report.
 Default: report all variables.